Vertex Nomination Via Seeded Graph Matching: Simulations and real data experiments

 \subsubsection{Finding Friends on Instagram from Twitter}

-We next consider nominating across two publicly available social network datasets, one derived from Twitter and one derived from Instagram (here there is an edge between two vertices if one vertex is following the other vertex in the respective social network).
-We consider a single vertex present on both the Twitter and Instagram networks and construct the two-hop neighborhoods of this vertex in each network, yielding a 163 vertex Twitter graph (Figure \ref{fig:twit}) and a 28 vertex Instagram graph (Figure \ref{fig:insta}).
-A simple analysis of vertex features yields 11 potential seeds across the two networks, and we choose one of these seeds to be the VOI in this experiment.
-In Figure \ref{fig:itnoms_seeds}, we plot the average value of $\tau(x')$ ($\pm2$s.e.) when using an a seed set of sized $s_x=2,4,6,8,10$.
-Note that to avoid pathologies arising from $x'\not\in V_x'$, we always use vertex 8 as a seed in each experiment.
+We next consider nominating across two publicly available social network datasets, one derived from Twitter and one derived from Instagram, where there is an edge between two vertices if one vertex is following the other vertex in the respective social network.
+We consider a single vertex present on both the Twitter and Instagram networks and construct the two-hop neighborhoods of this vertex in each network, yielding a 163 vertex Twitter graph (Figure \ref{fig:it} a) and a 28 vertex Instagram graph (Figure \ref{fig:it} b).
+After identifying a VOI in each network, a simple metadata analysis of vertex features yields 10 potential seeds.
+In Figure \ref{fig:itnoms_seeds} , we plot the average value of $\tau(x')$ ($\pm2$s.e.) when using a seed set of size $s_x=2,4,6,8,10$.
+To avoid pathologies arising from $x'\not\in V_x'$, we use vertex 8 as a seed in each experiment.
 As there are few seeds here, we average $\tau$ over all possible sets of seeds of size $s_x$ in each example.

 There are a few takeaways from this figure.
-First note that as the number of seeds increased, the performance of \texttt{VNmatch} increases significantly (i.e., the rank of $x'$ in $\Phi_x$ is closer to the top).
-Also not that these graphs are quite local---the full Twitter and Instagram networks would have $>>10^7$ vertices---yet our algorithm still performed quite well.
+First note that as the number of seeds increases, the performance of \texttt{VNmatch} increases significantly (i.e., the rank of $x'$ in $\Phi_x$ is closer to the top).
+In fact, we find that there are two vertices (including the central vertex in both graphs) whose presence in the seed sets are crucial in that if they are in the seed set then $\tau(x')=0$ every time, and if not then $\tau(x')>0.5$.
+Thus, the improvement upon $\tau(x')$ in Figure \ref{fig:itnoms_seeds} is due to the increased proportion of seed sets which contain the two crucial seeds for identifying the true match.
+Furthermore, these are the only two seeds which are adjacent to the vertex of interest.
+This indicates that in the future it may be beneficial to focus on what vertex-properties impact seed-usefulness in terms of assistance with matchability.
+Also note that these graphs are quite local---the full Twitter and Instagram networks would have $>>10^7$ vertices---yet our algorithm still performed quite well only considering $\approx 10^2$ vertices.
 Indeed, by whittling the networks down into local neighborhoods, we are able to leverage the rich local signal present across networks without the computational burden induced by working with the full, often massive, networks themselves.